ryan00724/SwipeCart/TERMS.md

 ## 7. Contact Us

-If you have any questions about these Terms, please contact us at:ryancrearydev@gmail.com
+If you have any questions about these Terms, please contact us at: ryancrearydev@gmail.com